What is Rocket.net?

 Rocket.net is a managed WordPress web hosting company.
 It is a new player in the market and offers one of the best platforms I have seen.
 It is extremely simple to use, and of course, it takes out the technical load, making lives easy for rookies who want to start their blogging career without any hiccup.

 On the downside, however, it is pretty expensive.
 But that’s not uncommon.
 Managed WordPress hosting platforms are expensive in general.
-However, Rocket manages to compensate for the price they charge by offer two valuable things – global CDN and WAF or Web Application Firewall.
+Rocket however compensates for the high price by offering Cloudflare Enterprise integrated right at their server level.
+It not only offers CDN, but also offer Web Application Firewall, and DDoS protection.

 Rocket Managed WordPress hosting is a brand-new player in the market.
 It appears, at least for now, that Rocket will give a tough competition to all the existing players in the market in the managed WordPress hosting niche.

 Unlike other market players that heavily depend on Jetpack for providing optimized WordPress hosting, Rocket takes a different route.
-Their globally distributed CDN network allows them to generate the necessary speed that other hosting companies try to achieve with Jetpack.
+Powered by Cloudflare’s global network, they give ultrafast CDN and enterprise grade protection from online threats.

 In this review, I am going to take their platform for a ride and see whether they stand up to their promise of blazing-fast websites or not!